SEC Filings

 What Are SEC Filings?

 SEC filings are documents that publicly traded companies are legally required to submit to the Securities and Exchange Commission (SEC).
 These filings provide standardized, audited financial information and material business disclosures that enable investors to make informed decisions.
-The SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval) system makes all filings freely accessible to the public.
+The SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval) system makes all filings freely accessible to the public at no cost, creating one of the most comprehensive public databases of corporate financial information in the world.

-SEC filings are the most authoritative source of information about public companies:
+SEC filings are the most authoritative source of information about public companies, and sophisticated traders treat them as primary source documents rather than secondary commentary:

-- Legal accountability: Information in SEC filings is subject to legal liability.
-Materially false or misleading statements can result in SEC enforcement actions, shareholder lawsuits, and criminal prosecution.
-This makes filings more reliable than press releases, analyst reports, or management presentations
+- Legal accountability: Information in SEC filings carries legal liability.
+Materially false or misleading statements can result in SEC enforcement actions, shareholder class-action lawsuits, and criminal prosecution under securities fraud statutes.
+This makes filings structurally more reliable than earnings press releases, investor day presentations, or sell-side analyst reports, all of which carry no equivalent legal weight.

-- Completeness: While earnings press releases highlight selected metrics, SEC filings contain the complete financial statements, footnotes, and risk disclosures
+- Completeness: Earnings press releases highlight selected metrics chosen by management.
+SEC filings contain the complete financial statements, footnotes, segment disclosures, and risk factor language that often reveal what management prefers not to emphasize.

-- Real-time disclosure: 8-K filings require immediate disclosure of material events, ensuring investors have timely access to significant information
+- Real-time disclosure: 8-K filings require disclosure of material events within four business days, ensuring investors have timely access to significant developments including executive departures, credit agreement amendments, and unplanned asset sales.

 Key Filing Types for Investors